Award-winning West Coast pie business in liquidation over $500k in unpaid tax, as owner starts new company

 Tuesday, 23 June 2026

-Award-winning Westport business The Better Pie Company has been put into liquidation over outstanding taxes.
+The company behind the award-winning West Coast Pie Company has been put into liquidation over more than $500,000 in outstanding taxes.

 The Better Pie Company Ltd was put into the hands of a liquidator on June 16 at the request of its shareholders.

-On the same day, Lucas incorporated a new company, The Wild Foods Co Ltd, of which she is the sole shareholder.
-She also owns Waikari Outpost Ltd and BPC Cafe, which run the business’s bakery and Palmerston St cafe respectively.
+On the same day, Lucas incorporated a new company, The Wild Food Co Ltd, of which she is the sole shareholder.

 In a statement on the business’s website, Lucas said the liquidation follows “an extended negotiation period with Inland Revenue”.